 - 2 witnesses over 18 years of age to sign your license, not including your officiant.

-- Cost for a marriage license in Arizona is $70-$86 depending on the county, payable via check, cash, money order or credit card at the time of application.
+- The cost for a marriage license in Arizona is $70-$86 depending on the county, payable via check, cash, money order, or credit card at the time of application.

-- When applying, you’ll need a valid ID for both parties such as a driver’s license, passport, military ID.
-Social security numbers must be provided, if you both have one.
+- When applying, you’ll need a valid ID for both parties such as a driver’s license, passport, or military ID.
+Social security numbers must be provided if you both have one.

 - A divorce decree is NOT required.

 - You do NOT need to be an Arizona resident to apply for a marriage license in Arizona.